erebe/personal-server/README.md

         ingress:
           class: nginx
 ```
-It will tell cert manager, that we are going to use the acme http challenges of let's encrypt and use nginx as ingress for that.
+It will tell cert manager, that we are going to use the acme HTTP challenges of let's encrypt and use nginx as ingress for that.
-The issuer is configured for the whole cluster (with kind: ClusterIssuer) so it is going to
+The issuer is configured for the whole cluster (with kind: `ClusterIssuer`) so it is going to
-1. Watch on all namespaces for the annotation `cert-manager.io/cluster-issuer: "letsencrypt-prod"generate tls certificat
+1. Watch on all namespaces for the annotation `cert-manager.io/cluster-issuer: "letsencrypt-prod"generate TLS certificate
-2. Request a challenge from let's encrypt to (re-)generate tls certificats
+2. Request a challenge from let's encrypt to (re-)generate TLS certificate
-3. Create a secret with those new certificats upon challenge success
+3. Create a secret with those new certificate upon challenge success

 In our Makefile